nextstrain/augur/docs/contribute/DEV_DOCS.md

 Both tree and JSON comparison scripts rely on [deepdiff](https://deepdiff.readthedocs.io/en/latest/) for underlying comparisons.

+##### Tips for writing Cram tests

+Cram is a simple testing framework that is also very versatile.
+Over time, we have changed the way we design and organize Augur's Cram tests.
+You might find older practices in existing tests that haven't been updated yet, but these are the latest guidelines that we've discovered to be helpful.

+1. Keep cram files modular.
+This makes it easier to see which command is failing.
+2. Create files in the initial working directory, as it is a temporary working directory unique to the test.
+Note that the name of the `$TMP` directory is misleading - although it is temporary, it is shared across all tests so you'll have to explicitly remove files at the end of each test to avoid affecting other tests.
+The initial directory of each test is a unique directory within `$TMP`.

 #### Running Tests

 You've written tests and now you want to run them to see if they are passing.